bsonnek/Spot-GenAI-Samples/README.md

 ## Getting Started

-This GitHub repo is meant to provide Spot Developers with a controlled development docker container for learning and testing Generative AI.
-Using this repo will provide Spot Developers a quick and reliable way to gain access to a dedicated, secure, and audited Azure OpenAI service.
+This GitHub repo is meant to provide Spot developers with a controlled development docker container for learning and testing Generative AI.
+Using this repo will provide Spot developers a quick and reliable way to gain access to a dedicated, secure, and audited Azure OpenAI service.

 ### To Run Locally